Date enacted or revised:

 - A student who wishes to withdraw from all courses must resign from the University.

 - Resignations (withdrawing from all courses) must be received in the Office of the Registrar by the designated date published in the University academic calendar.
 A resignation form may be completed at the Office of the Registrar.
 A student who is unable to visit campus may mail or fax a signed letter of resignation to the Office of the Registrar.
 The resignation is effective when the letter is received by the Office of the Registrar.

 - A student who officially resigns from the University prior to a designated date will receive a grade of ‘W’ in all courses; however, if a student previously withdrew from any courses, the assigned grade of ‘WZ’ will not be replaced with a grade of ‘W’.
 Courses with a grade of ‘W’ are not counted toward the course withdrawal limit.

 - Grades of ‘F’, ‘I’, or ‘WN’ may be recorded for students who leave the University without officially resigning by the designated deadline.
 A course withdrawal fee of $50 is assessed for every ‘WN’ grade assigned.
 This per course fee will automatically be charged to the student’s account when the ‘WN’ grade is assigned.

-- The deadline for withdrawing from a course or resigning from the University is approximately 60 percent into the semester or summer session.
-The date appears in the University calendar at www.mcneese.edu/schedule and in the catalog.
+- The deadline for withdrawing from a course or resigning from the University is the last day of class from a course as specified in the University calendar at www.mcneese.edu/schedule and in the catalog.
 After this date, a student may not withdraw from a course or resign from the University.

 - Retroactive withdrawal after a semester ends may be permitted only by approval of a student appeal.
 Information and appeal forms for undergraduates may be obtained from the Office of the Registrar.
 A non-refundable fee must be paid prior to filing the appeal.
 Course withdrawals approved by the retroactive withdrawal committee will count toward the course withdrawal limit.
 Any student exceeding the course withdrawal limit must pay the per course withdrawal fee before the Office of the Registrar will process the approved withdrawals.

 See also: Withdrawal from Courses for Non-Attendance Policy